InSight Initiative: Summit 6

 Moving toward Equitable Health Sciences Knowledge Sharing – Dissemination

-The May 4-6, 2021, summit is the first summit in the new 2021-22 MLA InSight Initiative Summit cycle.
-Participants in the October 2020 Fall Forum played a critical role in determining the transformational opportunity and outcomes that will be the focus of this and subsequent Summits (in fall 2021 and early spring 2022).
-This Summit will bring together librarians and health information providers to begin collaborating on Moving toward Equitable Health Sciences Knowledge Sharing.
-Throughout the course of this cycle, participants will focus on delivering tangible outcomes, the work for which will be informed by speakers, panelists, and experts in Diversity, Dissemination, and Disinformation.
-This first Summit will center on Dissemination with a focus on whiteness in publishing.
+The May 4-6, 2021, summit was the latest installment in the ongoing MLA InSight Initiative.
+Participants in the October 2020 Fall Forum played a critical role in determining the transformational opportunity that was the focus of this Summit, which brought together librarians and health information providers to begin collaborating on Moving toward Equitable Health Sciences Knowledge Sharing.
+Throughout the course of this Summit, participants focused on delivering a tangible outcome, the work for which was informed by speakers, panelists, and experts in the field.
+The Summit centered on Dissemination with a focus on whiteness in publishing.
 For more information about this initiative—including objectives, outcomes, guidelines, and task force members—please consult the InSight Initiative home page.

 Detailed Summit 6 information: